valaxin/castle/src/markdown/example-article.md

-[//]: # ({"title": "Example Article","creation": "01/01/1999", "author": "valaxin", "summary": "Covering most if not all of the available features when writing a markdown post in this enviroment."})
+[//]: # ({"title": "Example Article","creation": "01/01/1999", "author": "valaxin", "summary": "Covering most if not all of the available features when writing a markdown post in this enviroment.", "tags": ["test", "technology", "blog"]})

 > This document is to outline some concepts employed within the project.
 Starting with the front and moving into the back covering the phalosphy in the design choices I've made.